synxty/idea/brainstorm/types.md

 ### 1.1.
 Characteristics

-- **Appearance:** Air type creatures are often light and agile, with features that aid in flight or wind manipulation.
+- **Appearance:** Air type characters are often light and agile, with features that aid in flight or wind manipulation.
 They might have wings, feathers, or other aerodynamic parts, and their movements are fluid and fast.
 Their colors often include shades of white, light blue, and silver, reflecting their association with the sky and wind.
 - **Abilities:**
   - **Wind Gusts:** Generate powerful blasts of wind to push back or disorient foes.
   - **Tornadoes:** Create swirling vortexes to trap or damage opponents.